Adam-Miettinen/XMachine/README.md

 ## Limitations

-* XMachine does not use reflection emit or dynamic assemblies.
-It has to run in an application domain with sufficient reflection permissions.
+* Any serialization of nonpublic members must happen in a trust environment with sufficient permissions.
 * It does not support encryption/decryption.
 * It cannot (automatically) serialize `ref readonly struct` types.